 Neddy Merrill has been away for most of the Summer.
-He reappears at a friends pool.
+He reappears at a friend's pool.
 As they talk, someone notices that there are pools spanning the entire valley.
-He decided to jog from pool to pool to swim the whole valley.
+He decided to jog from pool to pool to swim across the whole valley.
 As he stops in each pool his interactions tell his life story.
-Written by

 John Vogel <email@example.com>